opentrustlabs/opentrust-identity/README.md

 https://openid.net/specs/openid-sharedsignals-framework-1_0.html

-__However__, there are a number of security events which this tool emits and which the framework does NOT yet support.
+__However__, there are a number of security events which this IAM tool emits and which the framework does NOT yet support.
 These include viewing secret values or logging in using a duress password, both of which might trigger external actions.
 For that reason, this tool does support the "Shared Signals" framework.
 If future work on the "Shared Signals" framework includes greater customization of security events, then this decision will be revisited.